MicrosoftDocs/Viva/Viva/insights/personal/Use/use-the-insights.md

 ### To use this insight

-In the **Viva Insights** pane, select **View outstanding tasks**.
+In the **Insights** pane, select **View outstanding tasks**.
 This insight is available only in English.

    ![Test email - read stats.](../../images/mya/use/test-email-read-stats.png)

-This opens a panel that displays Viva Insights for each of your suggested outstanding tasks.
+This opens a panel that displays insights for each of your suggested outstanding tasks.

    ![Suggested tasks.](../../images/mya/use/suggested-tasks-62.png)